-18. APRA may determine in writing that an individual ADI of one class of ADI is to be treated, for the purposes of this Reporting Standard, as though it were an ADI of another class of ADI.
+- 18. APRA may determine, in writing, that an individual ADI of one class of ADI is to be treated, for the purposes of this Reporting Standard, as though it were an ADI of another class of ADI. - 19.
+Unless the contrary intention appears, references to Acts and Prudential Standards are references to those instruments as in force from time to time.

-ARF_110_0_1 Capital adequacy (Level 1)
+ARF_110_0_1: Capital adequacy (Level 1)